 Many of us have likely seen the silos play out in one scenario or another.

-Shortly after market open, I received a call from a CFO saying he was surprised by a press release that his company had issued pre-market, about which he was already getting calls from analysts with questions.
-He had to go to his own company’s website to see what had been released.
-My second call was from the General Counsel of that same company asking how they could add a Forward Looking Statement paragraph on a material release that had already been issued, as well as make corrections to outdated language in the “About the Company” section.
+The CFO saying he was surprised by a press release that his company had issued pre-market, about which he was already getting calls from analysts with questions.
+The General Counsel asking how his company could add a Forward-Looking Statement paragraph on a material release that had already been issued.
+The CEO asking to make corrections to outdated language in the “About the Company” section.

-How could this happen in a small company (let alone a large one)?
-It happens more times than you would think – in part due to the fact that some companies believe they are always aware of what’s in the works and a formal control process isn’t necessary.
+This happens in small companies as well as large ones.
+And it happens more times than you would think – in part due to the fact that some companies believe they are always aware of what’s in the works and a formal control process isn’t necessary.

-In this case, management had at least an informal internal control process.
-But in the haste of getting out a release before an industry event, its process was bypassed under the assumption that everyone was in the loop on the drafting review cycles.
-In truth, while the release had been discussed and a rough draft had been prepared, several executives had not seen the final version of what was made public and were unaware of the timing.
-As a result, they had no time to prepare for incoming questions from board members, investors, and analysts.
-Moreover, critical Reg FD components were omitted and boilerplate language branding the company was inconsistent with the updated profile.
+In other cases, management has at least an informal internal control process.
+But in the haste of getting out a release, this process is bypassed under the assumption that everyone who “needs to know” is in the loop on the review cycles.
+This can result in key individuals being bypassed and being unaware of the timing of the announcement.
+As a result, they have no time to prepare for incoming questions from board members, the financial community, business partners and even reporters.
+Moreover, critical Reg FD components can end up being omitted and boilerplate language branding the company is not current.